 Related Journals of Oxidative Stress

-Journal of Environmental Radioactivity, European Journal of Obstetrics & Gynecology and Reproductive Biology, Journal of Biomedical Science, European Journal of Internal Medicine, Journal of Toxicology and Environmental Health-part A.
+Journal of Biomedical Engineering and Medical Devices, Traumatic Stress Disorders & Treatment, Journal of Environmental Radioactivity, European Journal of Obstetrics & Gynecology and Reproductive Biology, Journal of Biomedical Science, European Journal of Internal Medicine, Journal of Toxicology and Environmental Health-part A.

 A point source of pollution is a single identifiable source of air, water, thermal, noise or light pollution.
 A point source has negligible extent, distinguishing it from other pollution source geometries.
 The sources are called point sources because in mathematical modeling, they can be approximated as a mathematical point to simplify analysis.

 Advances in Recycling & Waste Management, Expert Opinion On Environmental Biology, International Journal of Waste Resources, Journal of Environmental Science and Health Part A, Journal of Hazardous Materials, Chinese Journal of Geochemistry, Journal of Epidemiology and Community Health, Journal of Environmental Management.

 Ocean pollution occurs when harmful, or potentially harmful, effects result from the entry into the ocean of chemicals, particles, industrial, agricultural and residential waste, noise, or the spread of invasive organisms.
 Most sources of marine pollution are land based.
 The pollution often comes from nonpoint sources such as agricultural runoff, wind-blown debris and dust.

 Related Journals of Ocean Pollution